Robust changepoint detection in the variability of multivariate functional data: Simulation

 Figure \ref{fig::Param_choice} contains boxplots of $\hat{\ell}-\ell$ for different data models in the simulation.
-The results of skewed Gaussian and Gaussian were similar so we only present those of Gaussian and student $t$.
-We see that the results of both methods are similar under the Gaussian setting (while slightly favoring the FMCI method), but favor the FKWC method when the data is heavy tailed.
-Both methods tend to underestimate the number of change-points in the heavy-tailed case.
-We observed that both of these methods had more difficulty in the ascending scenarios, i.e., the simulation runs where either the $\alpha$ or $\beta$ parameters were increasing at each change-point.
+The results of skewed Gaussian and Gaussian were similar so we only present those of Gaussian and Student $t$.
+We see that the results of both methods are similar under the Gaussian setting (while slightly favoring the FMCI method), but favor the FKWC procedure when the data is heavy-tailed.
+Both methods tend to underestimate the number of changepoints in the heavy-tailed case.
+We observed that both of these methods had more difficulty in the ascending scenarios, i.e., the simulation runs where either the $\alpha$ or $\beta$ parameters were increasing at each changepoint.

-To evaluate the accuracy of the algorithms, we also look at the energy distance between the estimated change-point set and true change-point set for each method.
-The energy distance between the estimated and the true change-point set can written as
+To evaluate the accuracy of the algorithms, we also look at the energy distance between the estimated changepoint set and true changepoint set for each method.
+The energy distance between the estimated and the true changepoint set can be written as

-As done by \cite{Harris2021}, we use the energy distance to evaluate the multiple change-point methods.
-We use this distance because, as discussed in Appendix B.3 of \citep{Harris2021}, the energy distance measures the average error in estimating each change-point, rather than the error of the most poorly estimated change-point in the set.
-One criticism is that if the algorithm fails to identify any change-points, then the energy distance to a set of true change-points will not be defined.
+We use this distance because, as discussed in Appendix B.3 of \citet{Harris2021}, the energy distance measures the average error in estimating each changepoint, rather than the error of the most poorly estimated changepoint in the set.
+One criticism is that if the algorithm fails to identify any changepoints, then the energy distance to a set of true changepoints will not be defined.